 But another key factor beyond underlying technology is making experiences that are compelling.
 That’s an experimental process to test interactions and game mechanics that drive repeat usage.
 This is what it did with it’s GO Snapshot feature to let users pose with captured Pokemon.

-“There’s a lot of testing because there are two different aspects of what makes something fun,” said Finnman.
+“There’s a lot of testing because there are two different aspects of what makes something fun,” said Finman.
 “The first is a novelty factor, which is where a lot of AR is today.
 Then there are mechanics that you can work in to create new game loops that make people want to come back.”

-Going deeper into AR interactions, Finnman names phone positioning as a key element to compelling experiences.
+Going deeper into AR interactions, Finman names phone positioning as a key element to compelling experiences.
 This especially applies to multiplayer games that localize devices off each others’ position, such as Codename: Neon.
 Treating the real world as content is also valuable.

 “What is the content of the world, and how do you interact with that?” he said.
 “How can games change based on where you are and what you’re doing?
 So if you’re by a beach, there more water pokemon… Or the color of a room can change the balancing aspect of a game.”

 These are the types of approaches that work towards broadening AR definitions beyond the typical connotation of graphical overlays on the real world.
-Finnman also espouses native thinking as a way to create AR that will gain user traction, which was a success factor for Pokemon Go.
+Finman also espouses native thinking as a way to create AR that will gain user traction, which was a success factor for Pokemon Go.

 “Pokemon Go, you can’t really play by sitting on your couch.
 You can’t even play it with an iPad,” said Finman.
 “If you think about apps that are native to the environment like say Uber… That is native primarily to mobile phones.
 You can’t do that an iPad, and it’s hard to do on a desktop.”